 Oxygen is in H2O, CO2, and SO2 (and many of the other gases emitted by volcanoes) but volcanoes aren't a direct source of the molecular oxygen (O2) that is present in the air.
 Where did the O2 come from?
 During early times there were two main sources of oxygen.

-First source of atmospheric oxygen:
+The first source of atmospheric oxygen: